Text by CLOT Magazine

-When in January we met Ariane Koek at a café in London we could not imagine what the future had in store for us when we asked her about her plans.
-Six months later, global pandemic and a worldwide lockdown, is opening the exhibition Real Feelings: Technology and Emotion at HeK in Basel.
+When we met Ariane Koek in January at a café in London, we could not imagine what the future had in store for us when we asked her about her plans.
+Six months later, a global pandemic and a worldwide lockdown is opening the exhibition Real Feelings: Technology and Emotion at HeK in Basel.

 The exhibition, co-curated by Ariane Koek, Sabine Himmelsbach, and Angelique Spaninks, explores how emotions influence every aspect of our lives and shape our social behaviour.
 In the 21st century, emotions have increasingly come into focus – how they can be manipulated and controlled by technology because they influence our society and our lives.

-In the latest years, we have witnessed how technologies like artificial intelligence, virtual reality or machine learning can manipulate our emotions.
+In recent years, we have witnessed how technologies like artificial intelligence, virtual reality or machine learning can manipulate our emotions.
 These technologies are even creating new feelings, some of which we haven’t yet found the words to describe them.
-Fake news and deepfake videos posted on social platforms like Facebook and Twitter have aroused feelings of insecurity and hatred in society.
-While major technology companies try to manipulate the way we behave by triggering our emotions every day through smartphones, laptops and personal devices.
+Fake news and deep fake videos posted on social platforms like Facebook and Twitter have aroused feelings of insecurity and hatred in society.
+While major technology companies try to manipulate how we behave by triggering our emotions every day through smartphones, laptops and personal devices.

 Other names taking part in Real Feelings: Technology and Emotion are Heather Dewey-Hagborg, Esther Hunziker, Cécile B. Evans, Lucy McRae, Dani Ploeger and Shinseungback Kimyonghun, to name a few.

 Real Feelings: Technology and Emotion opens from August 27 to November 15, 2020.